shariq1989/cookbook/content/recipe/peanut_lime_shrimp.md

 +++
 title = "Peanut and Lime Shrimp" date = "2021-10-06"
-description = "We love this healthy and fresh meal, but also easy to make.
+description = "We love this healthy and fresh meal made up of pan-seared shrimp with peanuts, black pepper, and lime.
 The crunch from the peanuts, the warmth of the spices, and the zest of the lime will leave you wanting more." tags = [
     "entree",